-Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher/Designated Safe Guarding Lead.
+Any allegation or low-level concern concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Headteacher/Designated Safe Guarding Lead.
 If your concern is regarding the Headteacher you should pass this information to the Chair of the Governing Body.
 Alternatively, you can contact the Local Authority Duty Desk on 01603 307797.